IK-AVI/doctest/bli-guides/bli-link-third-party-service.md

 ## Link process

 To enable each cloud service with _BeoLiving Intelligence_ a linking process must be done.
 This linking process is established between _BeoLiving
-Intelligence_ and the third party cloud service, with _Khimo.com_ (our own cloud service) as intermediary.
+Intelligence_ and the third party cloud service, with _Khimo.com_ (our own cloud service) as an intermediary.
 For each service, this link could be done through their respective mobile applications found in _AppStore_ or _PlayStore_ or through their websites (only _Alexa_ and _IFTTT_).

 For each 3rd party cloud service, linking process starts as follows: